CordeliaMist/GagSpeak-Client/README.md

 https://raw.githubusercontent.com/CordeliaMist/Dalamud-GagSpeak/main/repo.json
 ```

-## Notice:
-Not all gags were able to get ALL of their data in time, as such, some are incomplete, or have no data.
-At the moment, the ball gag will give you the most accurate realism, and the others may need some fine tuning.

 ## For Aspiring plugin Developers:
 I struggled a fuck ton learning all this shit.
 I got laughed at, denied, and talked down on by so many other plugin devs while I tried to make this plugin.
 I am very thankful for the few who helped me learn how to do plugin development for dalamud and enhance my ability to learn and understand C# better.